spiral/docs/docs/en/cookbook/quick-start.md

 # Cookbook — Long Start

-The Spiral Framework contains a lot of components built to operate seamlessly with each other.
+Spiral contains a lot of components built to operate seamlessly with each other.
 In this article, we will show you how to create a demo blog application with REST API, ORM, Migrations, request validation, custom annotations (optional) and domain interceptors.

 > **Note**
 > The components and approaches will be covered at basic levels only.
 Read the corresponding sections to gain more